 Although swimming may not be useful in developing a tennis player’s ball skills or coordination, the sport is beneficial in building endurance and stamina.
 Swimming is an excellent exercise for strengthening the muscles used in the service and overhead motions.
 Considered to be some of the best cardiovascular fitness someone can participate in, swimming involves a lot of repetitive movement against minimal water resistance which helps to build muscular endurance.
 These aspects of swimming are helpful in building core strength which is needed for a tennis player to compete at a high level.

 Outside of constant start and stop sprints, playing basketball from time to time can help increase a tennis player’s reflexes.
 In basketball, players must coordinate their upper and lower body limbs to bounce the ball and then run.
 This type of synchronization is similar in tennis where players will coordinate their swings from the upper body and position themselves behind the ball to hit the ball back into the court.

 One start-and-stop movement pattern that is used by both sports throughout an entire tennis match or a basketball game is the sidestep.
 Side stepping or shuffling as it is more commonly know as, is used in every point in tennis.
 In basketball, the same exact movement is used to defend a player on defense.

 Tennis players who ride a bike on the regular can enjoy the benefits of increased endurance as well as increased speed and agility.
 This may also be easier on the body due to the strain playing on hard courts and back and forth court suicide drills may create.
 While boosting your aerobic fitness, biking up and down steep hills will make a tennis player generate a tremendous amount of power to propel themselves up different types of terrain.
 The resistance on your legs translates to on-court speed.

-🎾 Written by James Pressley, Staff Writer
+🎾 James Pressley, Staff Writer